 Pigs are only given antibiotics when necessary.
-Farmers follow strict antibiotic withdrawal periods before pigs go to market which results in all pork sold is antibiotic-free.
+Farmers follow strict antibiotic withdrawal periods (based on the drug label) before pigs go to market which results in all pork sold being antibiotic-free.
 Check out this article for more in-depth information about antibiotic usage in livestock.

 7. What do pigs eat?

-Most farmers feed a diet of corn and soybeans to pigs.
+Most farmers feed a diet of corn and soybean meal to pigs.
 Approximately 95% of what they eat are these two ingredients.
-On our farm, the corn we feed is the corn we raise.
-The soybean portion comes in the form of soybean meal, which is processed at a nearby soybean processing plant.
-The soybeans they process come from local farms.
-The rest of the diet are minerals, vitamins, and other nutrients.
+On our farm, we feed the corn we raise.
+Because pigs cannot digest whole soybeans, we use soybean meal which is leftover from soybeans after the oil has been extracted.
+Soybeans are processed by a local soybean processing facility.
+The rest of the feed diet are minerals, vitamins, and other nutrients.